 The Quiet Revival of Small Farms

 Market gardening is not commodity farming.
-It’s the intensive cultivation of mixed vegetables on a small footprint — an eighth of an acre to about two acres — sold directly to consumers, restaurants, or local markets.
-JM Fortier’s book The Market Gardener made the modern version of this profession famous; Eliot Coleman’s earlier work made it possible.
+It is the intensive cultivation of mixed vegetables on a small footprint — an eighth of an acre to about two acres — sold directly to the people who eat it, to restaurants, to local markets.
+Jean-Martin Fortier’s The Market Gardener made the modern version of the work famous; Eliot Coleman’s earlier writing made it possible.

 What the Numbers Actually Look Like

-A well-run market garden on half an acre, in a temperate climate, with experienced growers, can gross $80,000–$140,000 in vegetable sales annually.
-Net profit varies widely depending on land cost, infrastructure, and labor — published numbers from JM Fortier’s Les Jardins de la Grelinette suggest 40–50 percent net margins are achievable in a mature operation.
+A well-run market garden on half an acre, in a temperate climate, with experienced hands, can gross $80,000–$140,000 in vegetable sales a year.
+Net profit swings hard depending on land cost, infrastructure, and labor — the published numbers from Fortier’s Les Jardins de la Grelinette suggest 40–50 percent net margins are reachable once an operation has matured.

-Honest caveats: year-one income is usually far lower.
+The caveats are the honest part.
+Year-one income is usually far lower.
 Most market gardens take three to five years to reach mature production.
-Infrastructure (high tunnel, irrigation, walk-in cooler, vehicle) is a $20,000–$50,000 startup cost depending on what you build versus buy.
-The labor is real labor — full-time work in season.
+The infrastructure — high tunnel, irrigation, walk-in cooler, a vehicle that can move full coolers — runs $20,000–$50,000 to start, depending on what you build and what you buy.
+And the labor is real labor.
+Full-time work, in season, with your body.

 The Permanent-Bed System

 The defining design choice of modern market gardening is the permanent-bed layout.
-Beds are 30 inches wide and as long as your space allows — usually 50 to 100 feet.
+Beds are 30 inches wide and as long as the space allows — usually 50 to 100 feet.
 Pathways are 18 inches wide.
-The same beds stay in the same place forever; you don’t till.
+The same beds stay in the same place forever, and you do not till.

 The Crop Mix

-Successful market gardens focus on high-value, fast-turnover crops.
+Successful market gardens lean on high-value, fast-turnover crops.
 Salad greens, herbs, scallions, radish, baby beets, microgreens, cherry tomatoes, French breakfast radish, salad turnips.
-These crops can turn over four to seven times per season and command premium prices.
+These can turn over four to seven times in a season and command a premium price.

-Lower-value, space-hungry crops — winter squash, potatoes, corn, sweet potatoes — don’t pencil at market garden scale unless you have a specific market or land cost is near zero.
-They’re also harder to differentiate from grocery store prices.
+The space-hungry, low-value crops — winter squash, potatoes, corn, sweet potatoes — do not pencil out at this scale unless you have a particular buyer for them or your land cost is near zero.
+They are also hard to set apart from what the grocery store sells for less.

 Most market gardeners run 30–60 distinct crops across a season, with successions planned to keep the beds in continuous production from March or April through November.